opensafely-core/job-server/DEVELOPERS.md

 The command writes the dump to the location configured by `JOBSERVER_RAW_DUMP_PATH`, currently `/storage/jobserver.dump`.

 Only download, restore, or retain the raw dump as agreed.
-Delete the dump locally and any local database containing its data as soon as they are no longer required.
+Delete the dump and either scrub the restored local database or remove it entirely as soon as the approved work is complete.

+The following recipes can help remove raw personal data from a local development environment:

+- Run `just scrub-data` to scrub the default local database.
+This also deletes `jobserver.dump` from the repository root.
+- If using the Docker database and it is no longer needed, run `just docker/clean-volumes` to remove the PostgreSQL volume and all data it contains.

+Delete dump files stored under any other name or path manually.

 #### Scrubbing JobServer database